-Two of the Company's Directors, Bruce Krehbiel and Eric Parthemore, are executive officers of cooperatives that utilize the services of FCStone.
+Two of the Company's Directors, Bruce Krehbiel and Eric Parthemore, were executive officers of cooperatives that utilized the services of the Company during the 2017 fiscal year.
 Each of these Directors previously served as Directors of FCStone.
-The following table sets forth the amounts paid by these stockholder cooperatives for our services during the 2013 fiscal year.
+The following table sets forth the amounts paid by these stockholder cooperatives for our services during the 2017 fiscal year.

-Board Member Board Member's Cooperative Amounts Paid by Cooperative to the Company for Services Bruce Krehbiel Kanza Cooperative Association \$ 91,642 Eric Parthemore Heritage Cooperative Inc. \$ 172,005
+Board Member Board Member's Cooperative Amounts Paid by Cooperative to the Company for Services Bruce Krehbiel Kanza Cooperative Association \$ 220,157 Eric Parthemore Heritage Cooperative Inc. \$ 237,943